 City Celebrates Transgender Awareness Month throughout November

-On Wednesday, November 7, 2018, at 6 p.m., the City of West Hollywood’s Transgender Advisory Board will host its annual Awards Presentation at the City’s Council Chambers/Public Meeting Room at the West Hollywood Library, located at 625 N. San Vicente Boulevard.
-The awards will acknowledge community members and organizations for their work in the transgender community.
-Awards will be presented to Project Q, a nonprofit organization that gives more than 700 free haircuts to LGBTQ homeless youth annually, and Mariana Marroquin, Manager of the Trans Wellness Center.
-A dessert reception will follow the meeting.
-The Awards Presentation is free and open to the public.
+On Wednesday, November 6, 2019, at 6 p.m., the City of West Hollywood’s Transgender Advisory Board will host its yearly televised meeting at the City’s Council Chambers/Public Meeting Room at the West Hollywood Library, located at 625 N. San Vicente Boulevard.
 The event will be televised live on WeHoTV at www.weho.org/wehotv.

 On Wednesday, November 20, 2019, from 6 p.m. to 8 p.m., the City of West Hollywood and its Transgender Advisory Board will host a Transgender Day of Remembrance Ceremony.
 The event will take place at the Center for Early Education, located at 563 N. Alfred Street, and will include a march, speakers, and a reading of names to memorialize those who have been killed as a result of transphobia.
 Attendance is free and open to the public.
 Limited parking will be available on site at the Center for Early Education; validated overflow parking will be available at the West Hollywood Park five-story public parking structure, located at 625 N. San Vicente Boulevard.
 On Transgender Day of Remembrance, the flags at West Hollywood City Hall will be flown at half-staff.